 This year’s participants will depart with their respective chaperoned groups for France or Spain at the end of June.
 The program then runs through the end of July.

 The Application Packet includes detailed information about the program, a checklist, the Student Application,and forms to be completed by parents.
-The Application deadline has been extended to March 31.
+The Application is due by February 16, 2018.